dhdzmota/NFL-Big-Data-Bowl-2025/README.md

 Steps
 -------------
-Steps to succesfully execute the code and have your own model at hand:
+Steps to successfully execute the code and have your own model locally:
 - Step 0: Create a virtual environment, and execute `pip install -r requierements.txt` command.
-- Step 1: Manually download the data from the competition and github (if cloned, the github data should be already at `data/original` path).
+- Step 1: Manually download the data from the competition and github (if you have already cloned this repo, the github data should be already at `data/original` path).
 The original folder should contain `games.csv`, `player_play.csv`, `plays.csv`, `players.csv`, a handcrafted dataset `position_dictionary.csv` and an additional folder inside `tracking`.
 This second folder should contain files